nimwunnan/conceptuallabor.com/utility/footnotes-with-links.md

 1. We can represent our experience of doing a job (our labor) with components that we can place into three basic categories: work, actors, and context.
-2. We encounter our labor through our own, individual ideas about it
+2. We encounter our labor through our own, individual ideas about it.
 3. We cannot "just do our work" if components in all three categories are connected and changing
 4. Our work will proceed towards the goal of having a solid description